cmdr-nova/GuestPoast/README.md

 ```
 nano comments.json
 ```
-And the test comment you just made on your website should be store inside of this file!
+And the test comment you just made on your website should be stored inside of this file!

 Whew!
 What a journey!
 But now you have a functional guestbook on your Jekyll blog that doesn't require any outside services aside from a server.
 And server's can be cheap, especially if you're only using it for a guestbook.